apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 <div style="text-align: center;">
 <figure>
 <img src="images/Challenge_Training.png" width=500>
-<figcaption aria-hidden="true">Big Jeff's MeZO Hell</figcaption>
+<figcaption aria-hidden="true">Big Jeff's Zeroth-Order Hell</figcaption>
 </figure>
 </div>
 <br>
 -->

 The specific reason why this algorithm family sucks is that the only way to get information about the true gradient is by sampling, but sampling doesn't give you a lot of information about the true gradient.
-Even the information it does give you is noisy.
+The information it gives you is too noisy.
 The signal-to-noise ratio is awful.
 Worse, it's not noisy in the way your batch is noisy, it's noisy in a deeper, more fundamental way.
-To get a gradient update with the same amount of noise as you would get by doing backprop a single time with MeZO, you need to average over `p` perturbations, where `p` is your parameter count.
+To get a gradient update with the same amount of noise as you would get by doing backprop a single time, you need to average over `p` perturbations, where `p` is your parameter count.

 We'll get to the math in a few sections, but in summary it's better just to obtain the true gradient using backprop if you have the option.
 Calculating it directly is much better than trying to estimate it with smoke and mirrors.
 Yet with that said it works, because enough randomized projected gradients are an unbiased estimator of the true gradient.
-You don't have to do backprop, if you can tolerate the projection noise.
+You don't have to do backprop if you can tolerate the projection noise.

 But why bother?
 Clearly nobody bothers.
 I'm bothering.
 Dangit.
 I got nerdsniped so fucking hard.

 You would think this would be the end of the story for ZO-Optimization.
 But not quite.
 Unfortunately I think ZO has a lot of potential.
 And other people are starting to think so too.

-## Evolution Strategies at Scale / EGGROLL

-I actually got nerdsniped originally by [MeZO](https://arxiv.org/abs/2305.17333), not the [ES at Scale](https://arxiv.org/abs/2509.24372)/[EGGROLL](https://arxiv.org/abs/2511.16652) papers.

 ## ZO Tricks